kevinpruvost/ComputerGraphics_Experimentation/README.md

 # Computer Graphics Experimentation

+All of the code that is present here has been entirely written and implemented by myself alone.

 This repository is dedicated to the coursework for "Fundamentals of Computer Graphics" at Tsinghua University during the Spring semester of 2024.

 The projects undertaken in this course will cover various subjects, including: